 |Canadian students||International students|

-- Co-operative Education Option: this five-year option allows students who meet the requirements to participate in up to five different four month paid
+- This five-year option allows students who meet the requirements to participate in up to five different four-month paid work terms

 You should consult with an academic advisor in the college when you begin your studies to decide if you want a four-year or honours degree or would like to pursue the Co-operative Education Option.